RocketCommunicationsInc/astro-www/src/pages/ttc-service-ux-design/about-the-ttc-designs.md

 ## UX Design and Sample Apps

-Based on this initial research and follow-up design iterations with operators and stakeholders, the resulting design effort focused on a suite of three TT&C Sample Apps, each designed to support key functionality and task flows.
-Each of the apps is designed to occupy its own browser window, allowing operators to focus on the task at hand, but by virtue of being integrated into a suite, the apps share functionality and support common task flows.
+The UX research and follow-up design iterations with operators and stakeholders produced a suite of three TT&C Sample Apps.
+Each suite app occupies a separate browser window, allowing operators to focus on a task while still being integrated into a suite designed to share functionality and support common workflows.

 ### TT&C App Suite